 Johannes Müller Stosch

-German-born conductor Johannes Müller Stosch serves as conductor of the Bob Cole Conservatory Symphony as well as Interim Associate Dean for the College of the Arts.
+German-born conductor Johannes Müller Stosch as Director of Orchestral Activities at the Bob Cole Conservatory of Music.
 He grew the orchestra to one of largest and finest in Southern California.
 In 2017 the Bob Cole Conservatory Symphony played in Germany and the Czech Republic for sold-out venues and toured South Korea in 2013.
 Praised as possessing "stylistic, charismatic, expressive and expert" leadership, Stosch also serves as Music Director and Conductor of Holland Symphony, a professional regional orchestra in West Michigan.
 During his tenure, Holland Symphony has seen unprecedented growth in size and quality of performances, as well as record numbers of season subscriptions.
-During a challenging climate for most arts organizations, Holland Symphony enlarged its already sold-out season.
 He was instrumental in establishing the Young American Composers Competition to assist young composers gain wider recognition.
 In 2019 Stosch was named the new Music Director and Conductor of the Orange County Youth Symphony, celebrating their 50th anniversary as the oldest and one of the largest and most prestigious youth orchestras in California.

 An avid and natural operatic conductor with "stylish authority," he has been a frequent guest conductor for new opera productions at Cincinnati’s famous College-Conservatory of Music (CCM), including the main-stage production of Britten’s Owen Wingrave.
 Previous engagements include Mozart’s Così fan Tutte, the world premier of Joel Hoffman’s The Memory Game, Dvořák’s Rusalka and Virgil Thomson’s The Mother Of Us All.
 He worked repeatedly as visiting opera conductor at the Opera Theater at Webster University in St. Louis, Missouri.
 During his doctoral studies he served as Assistant Conductor of the famed Eastman Philharmonia Orchestra, and won Eastman’s prestigious Walter Hagen Conducting Prize.